Testing Generalizability in Causal Inference: Experiments

-We first demonstrate algorithm generalizability by treating both domains as RCTs, i.e.~setting the propensity score model as $X\sim \operatorname{Bernoulli}(0.5)$ for all units.
-The observed outcome is then $Y = X Y(1) + (1-X) Y(0)$.
+First we treat both domains as RCTs, that is, setting the propensity score model as $X\sim \operatorname{Bernoulli}(0.5)$ for all units.
+The observed outcome is then $Y = X Y\mspace{-1mu}(1) + (1-X) Y\mspace{-1mu}(0)$ by consistency.
 We randomly select 50 trials from the 1000 available, with each trial used to create one training-test pair, and evaluate the model's generalizability on them.
 To introduce domain shift, we keep all covariate values identical between the training and test domains, except for $Z_1$, which is set to 1.5 times the original value in the test domain compared to the training domain.
-For each training-test pair, we learn the parameters following \Cref{alg:semisynthetic_data}, specifying the marginal causal distribution to follow a Gamma distribution.
-We denote the resulting data generation distributions as $P_{\Theta^{tr}}, P_{\Theta^{te}}$ for the training and test domains, respectively.
-We sample training data of $N^{tr} = 1000$ from $P_{\Theta^{tr}}$, and $N^{te} = 200$ test data from $P_{\Theta^{te}}$.
-The number of bootstraps is set to be $N_B = 200$.
+For each training-test pair, we learn the parameters following \Cref{alg:semisynthetic_data}, specifying the marginal causal distribution to follow a Gamma distribution with its parameters estimated from the IHDP data by fitting a generalized linear model.
+We denote the resulting data generation distributions as $P_{\Theta^{A}}, P_{\Theta^{B}}$ for the training and test domains, respectively.
+We sample training data of $N^{A} = 1000$ from $P_{\Theta^{A}}$, and $N^{B} = 200$ test data from $P_{\Theta^{B}}$.
+The number of bootstraps is set to be $N_{btp} = 200$.
+Note that in our experiments, the outcomes were shifted to ensure they are strictly positive, allowing us to use the parametric form of the Gamma distribution to obtain an explicit expression for the mean.

-\Cref{fig:ihdp_mean} shows the boxplot of p-values of each model and \Cref{tab:ihdp_percentage} contains the percentage of $p$ values greater than 0.05 across the $50$ trials.
+\Cref{fig:ihdp_mean} shows the boxplot of the $\log_{10}$($p$-values) of each model and \Cref{tab:ihdp_percentage} contains the percentage of $p$-values greater than 0.05 across the $50$ trials.
 T-/S-engression demonstrate better generalizability in this setting among all these methods.
 We also give the result of distributional regression testing in \Cref{fig:ihdp_dist}.

 While we use the RCT setting as an example above to demonstrate our method, it is also applicable to observational studies.
-The percentage of $p>0.05$ across 50 trials of each algorithm, when treatment arms are imbalanced in each trial by setting $P(X=1 \mid Z) = \operatorname{logit}(Z_2+Z_3+Z_4)$ can be found in \Cref{tab:ihdp_percentage}.
+In a non-randomized setting where treatment arms are imbalanced by setting $P(X=1 \mid Z) = \operatorname{logit}(Z_2+Z_3+Z_4)$, the percentage of $p>0.05$ across 50 trials of each algorithm is shown in \Cref{tab:ihdp_percentage}.
 Since our paper's focus is on providing a systematic generalizability evaluation method, we omit further analysis here.

+Although we present such percentage, all p-values, including their distributions, are highly informative.
+We provide guidance of interpreting the testing results in \Cref{sec:read_p}.